Avalon At Edgewater Fire Lawsuit -

 If you or a loved one were hurt by a dog bite, you may be entitled to compensation for:

-Although many dog owners do not have funds on hand to pay out large settlement awards, dog bite injuries are covered by homeowners’ and renters’ insurance.
+Although many dog owners do not have the funds on hand to pay out large settlement awards, dog bite injuries are covered by homeowners’ and renters’ insurance.
 Most insurance policies cover up to at least $100,000 per dog bite injury.
 Although it is understandable that many accident victims are reluctant to pursue legal action, in some cases it is the only way to get the compensation you need.
-To learn more about your legal rights after a dog bite, contact The Epstein Law Firm, P.A. today.
+To learn more about your legal rights after a dog bite, contact our team of New Jersey dog bite lawyers at The Epstein Law Firm, P.A. today.

 Regardless of the circumstances surrounding your incident, contact our Bergen County dog bite lawyers at The Epstein Law Firm, P.A. today.
 We will sit down with you in a free consultation and listen to your situation.
 We then use our years of experience to plan a course of action that is best for your unique case.